 - Get into new markets

-- Tap on different demographics
+- Tap in different demographics

-- Gauge the effectiveness of a marketing campaign
+- Gauge the effectiveness of marketing campaigns

-- Launch a new product or service
+- Launch new products or services

 And the list is endless!

-Therefore, regardless of the industry vertical, Data Science is likely to play a key role in your organization’s success.
+Therefore, regardless of the industry vertical, data science is likely to play a key role in your organization’s success.